nazhimkalam/Leanrnig-Serverless-Web-application-by-AWS/README.md

 # Leanrnig Serverless Web application by AWS

-### This a simple webpage which does POST and GET requests using AWS.
+### This a simple webpage which includes POST and GET requests functionality using AWS services.

 ### Services used from AWS:- S3, API gateway, Lambda, DynamoDB